 Marinating the ribs

-- Combine all the marinade ingredients together in a food processor or with a stick blender.
+- Blend all the marinade ingredients together in a food processor or with a stick blender.

 - Wipe the ribs dry with paper towels and place them in a suitable glass or ceramic dish that fits the ribs.

 - Pour the marinade over the ribs and using your hands (wearing disposable gloves) massage the marinade into the ribs.
-Cover and chill for several hours or overnight.
+Cover and chill for a minimum of 2 hours or overnight if time permits.

 Cooking the ribs

 - Place a wire rack over a deep roasting tray.
 Grease the wire rack before placing the ribs on them with the meat side facing up.

 - Add 4 cm of boiling water to the deep roasting tray.

 - Place the ribs in the oven on the middle shelf to cook for 20 mins.

 - Cover the ribs with foil and return to the oven to cook for 45 mins.
 Top up the roasting tray with more water if needed.